flatiron/director-reflector/README.md

 In most cases, it's not secure to expose your entire Router instance to the client.

-**Have no fear!
-Director routing maps can safety be serialized without exposing any protected logic.**
+Have no fear!
+Director routing maps can safety be serialized without exposing any protected logic.

-Run the following code and you'll have a portable ( and safe ) routing map as JSON:
+**Run the following code to export a portable ( and safe ) routing map as JSON:**

 ```js
 var router = {